jakeread/tesc/README.md

 ![FOCT System](https://raw.githubusercontent.com/jakeread/tesc/master/Documentation/foct-test-v0-1.png)

 ## Briefly
 FOCT does closed-loop control of brushless dc (BLDC) motors: the type normally found in RC Cars, Airplanes, Drones etc. These motors are incredibly power-dense, making them an excellent candidate for Robotics applications.
-However, it's very difficult to control them at low speeds, and control them reliably at high speeds.
+However, it's very difficult to control them at low speeds and in small position intervals.

 FOCT implements 'all the bells and whistles' found in high-end robotics motor controllers (encoder feedback, BEMF & current sensing, etc) in a relatively low-cost solution.
 Code is written in Arduino for the Teensy Microcontroller, and is meant to be easily extensible and pick-through-able.

 FOCT is in development!
 So is it's documentation!

 ## The Hardware